jhinkey/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/03-test-ugrading-a-liferay-backup-copy/04-upgrading-your-test-server-and-database.markdown

 ## Test the Upgraded Portal and Resolve Any Issues

-Test this upgraded @product-ver@ instance and resolve any issues.
+Test this upgraded DXP instance and resolve any issues.
 If you can't resolve an issue, retry these steps with a fresh copy of the production database.